 B) there is no auto-analysis, it requires a collective authorization.

-These seemingly contradictory statements form the basis of isolating the structure of a psychoanalytic act within the theory and practice of psychoanalysis itself.
+These seemingly contradictory statements form the basis of identifying the analyst as an effect of the theory and practice of psychoanalysis itself.
 See the School-Clinic page for further info.

 Does Lacanian analysis address substance abuse — alcoholism, eating disorders, drug addiction, etc.?